dji-sdk/Onboard-SDK-Doc/source/development-workflow/integrate-sdk.md

 On systems that support threading (all platforms except the STM32), the OSDK runs three threads:

 1. **Main** thread: The main flow of execution of the program happens here.
 Typically, all commands sent to the aircraft/FC are executed on this thread.
-2. **Read** thread: All data coming from the aircraft/FC is handled on the read thread, and acknowledgements/return types are populated here.
+2. **Serial Read** thread: Telemetry data coming from the aircraft/FC is handled on the serial read thread, and acknowledgements/return types are populated here.
 Blocking calls will block the main thread until the read thread finishes processing its acknowledgement.
 Some callbacks are handled on this thread - those registered for asynchronous "push data" coming from the aircraft (this can be enabled through DJI Assistant 2's SDK page).
+3. **USB Read** thread: A separate thread is created if [Advanced Sensing](../guides/component-guide-advanced-sensing-stereo-camera.html) feature on M210 is enabled.
+This feature works in subscription mechanism, once the images are subscribed, push data will keep coming through USB.
+This thread only provides reading functionality.
+If developers would like to run intense computation on the image data, it is suggested to create a separate thread.
-3. **Callback** thread: All callbacks that handle acknowedgements for commands sent to the aircraft/FC are executed on the callback thread.
+4. **Callback** thread: All callbacks that handle acknowedgements for commands sent to the aircraft/FC are executed on the callback thread.

 Some things to note:
 - Do not make blocking API calls in push data callbacks, since this will create a deadlock on your read thread and all subsequent calls will fail.